Optimization of convolutional neural networks for background suppression in the PandaX-III experiment: Optimization of CNNs

 \section{Optimization of CNNs}

 Numerous CNN architectures have been developed in recent years.
-The DenseNet~\cite{huang:2018densely} and EfficientNet~\cite{tan:efficientnet} have been proven to achieve remarkably higher accuracy and efficiency in the image classification than ResNet~\cite{He:2015wrn}, which was used for the discrimination of background and signal events in the \nldbd search with the PandaX-III detector~\cite{Qiao:2018edn}.
-These new architectures provide a possibility to improve the capability of background suppression further in the PandaX-III experiment, as well as other experiments with similar technology.
+InceptionV2~\cite{Ioffe:2015ovl}, DenseNet~\cite{huang:2018densely}, and EfficientNet~\cite{tan:efficientnet} have been proven to achieve remarkably higher accuracy and efficiency in the image classification than ResNet~\cite{He:2015wrn}, which was used for the discrimination of background and signal events in the \nldbd search with the PandaX-III detector~\cite{Qiao:2018edn}.